keithalewis/papers/probability.md

 Suppose all moments of $X$ exist, then for any numbers, $(c_i)$, $0 \le E|\sum_i c_i X^i|^2 =
 E\sum_{j,k} c_j\bar{c_k} X^{j+k} = \sum_{j,k} c_j \bar{c_k} m_{j+k}$.
 This says the Hankel matrix, $M = [m_{j+k}]_{j,k}$, is positive definite.
-The converse is sometimes true: if the Hankel matrix is positive definite there exists a random variable with the corresponding moments.
+The converse is also true: if the Hankel matrix is positive definite there exists a random variable with the corresponding moments.

 This is a special case of interpolation.
 Suppose you have linear functionals on